 Continuing Education Credits for Psychologists: Allegheny General Hospital is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Allegheny General Hospital maintains responsibility for this program and its content.
 6 CEs, Fee is $35.”The information presented in this CE offering reflects the opinion of the presenter.
 Open to all, it is especially intended for those newer to Bowen theory.
 As with all science, there may be multiple explanations for the data and multiple reasonable conclusions.
 Program content has obtained credibility, as demonstrated by the involvement of the broader psychological practice, education, and science communities in studying or applying the findings, procedures, practices, or theoretical concepts.
-The goals for this presentation are that participants will be able to describe the details involved in resolving an attachment to one’s family of origin; 2) how chronic anxiety is manifest in one’s life; and, 3) how one copes with this anxiety.
+The goals for this presentation are that participants will be able to describe: 1) details involved in resolving an attachment to one’s family of origin; 2) how chronic anxiety is manifest in one’s life; and, 3) how one copes with this anxiety.